Syddhartha-99/SnPy-500/README.md

 Investing in stocks carries risk, and the performance of individual stocks and the overall stock market can be volatile and unpredictable.
 Before making any investment decisions, you should do your own research and consult with a licensed financial advisor or professional.

 The author of this program is not responsible for any investment decisions or actions taken based on the information provided by this program.
 By using this program, you agree to release the author from any liability or damages resulting from your investment decisions or actions.

+# Project Title

+Automated Equal-Weight S&P 500 Index Fund Portfolio Optimization

+## Description

+This project is designed to automate the process of creating an equal-weight S&P 500 index fund portfolio for a given portfolio size.
+It uses Python, together with various libraries such as Pandas, Numpy, Requests, and Xlsxwriter.
+The program fetches stock information for all S&P 500 constituents from Yahoo Finance API, calculates the number of shares to buy based on equal-weight position size, and outputs a recommended trades Excel file.

+## Purpose

+The purpose of this project is to provide a simple and automated way to create an equal-weight S&P 500 index fund portfolio for investors.
+The program fetches the latest stock information from Yahoo Finance API, calculates the number of shares to buy based on equal-weight position size, and outputs a recommended trades file that can be used to buy the selected stocks.

 ## Getting Started